 - time-of-day / day-of-week.

-5. Detect drift: metrics, statistical tests, and practical thresholds
+5. Detect drift: metrics, tests, and thresholds that work

-Drift detection is about measuring distribution change.
-No single metric is perfect; use a small set that covers numeric, categorical, and text/embedding features.
+No single metric is perfect.
+Use a small set that covers numeric, categorical, and text/embedding features, plus output signals (prediction and confidence drift).

-5.1 Data quality checks (catch pipeline issues early)
+5.1 Data quality checks (catch pipeline issues first)

 - missing values and null rates,